-Oura on the web is an online platform you can use to interact with your Oura data on a more granular level, and with a long-term perspective in mind.
-If you're familiar with our in-app Trends feature, you can think of Oura on the web as Trends^2 (i.e., Trends taken to the next level)—it gives you the ability to compare two Oura metrics at once and in expanded time frames (e.g., over the past 3 months or year).
+Oura on the Web is an online platform you can use to interact with your Oura data on a more granular level, and with a long-term perspective in mind.
+It gives you the ability to compare two Oura metrics at once and in expanded time frames (e.g., over the past 3 months or year).
 It'll even give you a correlation value (r) for the two data points you've selected to reveal if there's a weak, moderate, or strong negative/positive correlation demonstrated.
 Tap the icon next to your r value to learn more about the Pearson correlation coefficient and to observe your distinct scatterplots.

 From the Dashboard, you can view all your Readiness, Sleep, and Activity data using a simple interface—as well as get a quick glimpse into how your lowest resting heart rate, total sleep, and activity burn have been changing over time (visible in the highlighted black portion).
 You can promptly shift between days by clicking on individual dates at the bottom of this highlighted portion.

 In Trends, you can compare two of your unique Oura data points (e.g., temperature deviation or sleep efficiency) at once.
 After adding one or multiple charts into this section to display your Oura metrics and comparisons of interest, you can then download and export these data for more personalized analyses.
+When downloading the information from your Oura on the Web account, the totals will be presented in seconds, not hours or minutes.
 Exporting your data can be meaningful in the case you’d like to evaluate insights provided by Oura with a physician, health guidance counselor, trainer, therapist, etc.